-- · ALWAYS drain the black water holding tank FIRST. - THEN, drain the grey tank waste water to help rinse any solids from the sewer outlet and hose. - Driving to a disposal site will normally loosen any accumulated waste solids from the sides of the holding tanks. - 2.
-To make drainage easier, LEVEL the RV. - 3.
-Locate the Sewer Outlet Connection, - REMOVE the sewer hose housing dust cap, and ATTACH your sewer hose (customer supplied.) - 4.
-Place the other end of the sewer hose into the approved dump station. - 5.
-OPEN the black tank dump valve by carefully pulling it out towards you (close it by pushing it shut when the black water holding tank is emptied.) - Empty each grey water holding tank (one at a time) OPEN the 1st grey tank dump valve and close the valve after the tank has drained. - REPEAT for the 2nd Grey Tank. - 7.
+- ALWAYS drain the black water holding tank FIRST. - THEN, drain the grey tank waste water to help rinse any solids from the sewer outlet and hose. - Driving to a disposal site will normally loosen any accumulated waste solids from the sides of the holding tanks. - 2.
+To make drainage easier, level the RV. - 3.
+Locate the Sewer Outlet Connection, remove the sewer hose housing dust cap, and attach your sewer hose (customer supplied.) - 4.
+Place the other end of the sewer hose into the approved dump station. - Open the black tank dump valve by carefully pulling it out towards you (close it by pushing it shut when the black water holding tank is emptied.) - 6.
+Empty each grey water holding tank (one at a time) Open the 1st grey tank dump valve and close the valve after the tank has drained.
+Repeat for 2nd grey tank. - 7.
 Remove, clean and store the sewer hose. - 8.
 Close the sewer hose housing dust cap.